GannettDigital/api-docs/source/includes/_neighborly_location_review_details.md

 Required attributes: `location_id`, `gmaid` and `brand_code`.
 Optional attributes: `friendly_name`, `external_project_id`, `segment_id`
 Brand_code is required by the Google Analytics Report to allow for authentication across every gmaid of a given brand.
-If a segment_id is included this will force a permenant update of any existing Google API configuration for the given gmaid.
+If a segment_id is included this will also update any existing Google API configuration for the given gmaid.

 #### Examples